minio/kes-docs-theme/README.md

 ### `heading`

-Treat the left nav link as a grou heading.
+Treat the left nav link as a group heading.